TropheusJ/stonecutter-recipe-tags/README.md

 `resources/data/modid/tags/items/stonecutter_recipes/`<br>
 Any tag inside this folder will automatically be registered as a recipe tag.<br>

-#### Item Counts
-Every item has a count associated with it used in crafting.
-This number should be how many of this item is needed for one block to be made.
-For example, for plain blocks this number is 1, while for slabs it is 2.
-To add a custom amount, use `StonecutterRecipeTagManager#registerItemCraftCount`.<br>
+#### Full Block Amounts
+In order to craft, all items must be equated to full blocks.
+Each item has a linked amount that determines how many of it is needed to equal a full block.
+For most items, this will be 1.
+For slabs, it will be 2.
+For snow layers, it's 8.
+You can register your own with `StonecutterRecipeTagManager#setAmountForFullBlock`.
+If you need to cover a large amount of items, such as with an `instanceof`, you can instead register a provider with `StonecutterRecipeTagManager#registerFullBlockAmountProvider`.

-Example use case: quarter slabs would return 4.
+Example use case: quarter slabs would have a full block amount of 4.

 #### Advanced
-`StonecutterRecipeTagManager` has a few other methods which can be utilized.<br>
+`StonecutterRecipeTagManager` has a few other methods which may be utilized.
-`registerOrGet`/`register`: Allows for manual registration of recipe tags.
-Should not be needed, but is provided just in case. **Tags added through this method do not persist through resource reloads.**<br>
-`getRecipeTags`: Returns a list of all recipe tags the given item is in.<br>
-`registerItemCraftCount`: As stated above, allows for registration of custom crafting amounts.<br>
-`getItemCraftCount`: Gets the crafting count for the given item.
-If no custom amount has been set, returns 2 for slabs, and 1 for all other blocks.<br>
-`toSyncPacket`: Creates an S2C packet that can be sent to clients to manually synchronize their stonecutter recipe tags.<br>
+See the Javadocs for more information.